Yurickh/Django-like_Models/README.md

 ### UPDATE data

-To update a data, you must retrieve it first:
+To update data, you must retrieve it first:

 ```c++
 models::Model* m;